uptotec/racingTeamElectron/PAYLOADS.md

 all data between sensors and screen will be sent throw MQTT Broker on a single channel called **`BueRacingTeam`** and depending on the payload the screen state will change.

-there is three type of payloads
+there is four type of payloads

 1. metrics payload
 2. indicators payload
 3. laps payload
+4. view payload

 all payloads will be in **_JSON format_** and will follow the following structure while changing the data object type.